 Why pay more for an electric car with less cargo space, fewer features and styling that you don’t love?
 Hyundai says that if you compare features—such as the quick charging port that is standard on the Ioniq—the Hyundai EV costs $7,000 less than the Bolt.

 At the end of the day, if you like the Bolt’s looks, creature comforts and interior space, then the value of its 238 miles of range is beyond question.
-But if you prefer the Ioniq’s style, want a slightly bigger vehicle, can do with 124 miles of range—all while saving a few thousand dollars—then take a test drive of both vehicles to compare.
+But if you prefer the Ioniq’s style, want a slightly bigger vehicle, can do with 124 miles of range—all while saving a few thousand dollars—then it deserves a spot on your shopping list.

 The Hyundai Ioniq’s charging times are standard in the marketplace.
 You can add about 25 miles of range per hour using Level 2 240-volt charging.
 The Ioniq also offers 100-kW public Quick Charging via the SAE combo cord for refilling the battery to about 80 percent in 20 to 30 minutes.